A Guide to HTML5 Video Player (+ Best 15 Video Players)

 How to Access:

-Users must have a Cloudinary subscription to access the video player.
-They offer a basic Free Forever plan, and users can upgrade to “Plus” for $99/month or “Advanced” for $249/month.
+Sign up on Cloudinary’s website to start using their video services, and integrate their API into your platform for seamless video hosting and streaming.
+They offer a basic Free Forever plan, and users can upgrade to “Plus” for $89/month or “Advanced” for $224/month.

 Pros: